 Espresso Angel Food Cake goes the easy route with a cake mix flavored with instant espresso.
-The cake is slathered with a rich espresso-flavored icing, then randomly studded with toasted sliced almonds.
+Slather the cake with a rich espresso-flavored icing, then randomly distribute toasted sliced almonds.
+Decadent!

 Why a cake mix in Espresso Angel Food Cake instead of a scratch recipe?